yshavit/effesvm_j/notes/bytecode.md

 After the FUNC line, each non-empty line represents an opcode in that function.
 The function's body ends at the first empty line.

+The functionscope is of the form _module:Type_:

+- _module_ is a module name, or an empty string to specify "this module" (the one defined in this efct file).
+A module name consists of one or more module name segments, each of which consists of one or more characters other than a colon (`:`), delimited by colons.
+- _Type_ is a type name, or an empty string to specify a module-level ("static") function

+For instance:

+- `foo:` means a module-level function in _foo_
+- `foo:bar:` means a module-level function in _foo:bar_, a sub-module of _foo_
+- `foo:Buzz` means an instance-level function on the _Buzz_ type, in the _foo_ module ` `:Buzz` means an instance-level functoin on the _Buzz_ type in the current module
+- `:` means a module-level function in the current module

-If the classname is `:`, this defines a module function.
-Otherwise, the 0th arg is implicitly the instance on which the method is invoked, and the method will actually take `nArgs + 1` arguments.
-For instance, `FUNC Dog eat 2 0 0 0` will actually take 3 args: a `Dog` reference and the two declared arguments.
+For instance methods, the 0th arg is implicitly the instance on which the method is invoked, and the method will actually take `nArgs + 1` arguments.
+For instance, `FUNC :Dog eat 2 0 0 0` will actually take 3 args: a `Dog` reference and the two declared arguments.

 From the perspective of a function's body, there is virtually no difference between arguments and local variables; the first M arguments simply become the first M variables, and the other local variables' indexes are shifted by that count.
 For instance, if a method declares 3 arguments and 2 local variables, it will have 5 local variables at its disposal.
 The first three (indexes _0_, _1_ and _2_) will initially contain the arguments' values, in order; the first "local" variable will actually have index _3_.
 The only difference is that while the argument variables are guaranteed to be initialized, the local variables will not, and will error if pushed before having anything stored to them.